RazeLighter777/carve/README.md

 - **carve-dnsmasq:** DNS and DHCP server for VM boxes.
 - **carve-api:** API gateway for CARVE services.
 - **carve-ansible:** Integrates Ansible for VM provisioning and challenge deployment.
+## ⚠️ Requirements
+Works only on linux and WSL.
+You need docker or any OCI container platform.
+For testing / non-production:
+- 16gb RAM (so you can run a couple VMs without them running out of RAM)
+- 4 cores (more the better rust takes really long to compile) For running an actual game if you don't want your players to be angry:
+At least a three node (docker, or kubernetes) setup EACH with:
+- 64gb RAM
+- 16 cores

 ## 🟢 Getting Started (good luck btw everything is very hacky rn)